AntonZaiets/genesis_test/README.md

 - The interface is not responsive well, limiting usability on mobile devices.

-- Does not provide compatibility with programs for people with disabilities
+- Does not provide compatibility with programs for people with disabilities.

+- Users cannot toggle between light and dark themes.

+- Localization (i18n) is missing, limiting the application to a single language.

+- There is no UI-kit, making it harder to reuse and maintain components.

+- There is no CI/CD pipeline for validation and deployment automation.

+- There is no Storybook setup for component isolation and documentation.

-These issues make the system less intuitive and harder to use efficiently, particularly for non-technical or first-time users.
+These issues make the system less intuitive and difficult to use effectively, especially for first-time users.
+It also affects the further expansion of the application and its maintain.

 ## Decision

-To improve usability, I propose implementing the following UI/UX changes:
+To improve usability, maintainability, and scalability I propose implementing the following changes:

 - Use contrast and layout to emphasize headings, buttons, and inputs.

 - Add toast notifications for success and failure using libraries like react-hot-toast or notistack.

-- Display loading spinners during deletions.
+- Display loading during wait request from backed.

 - Allow users to edit track properties like title or genre directly in the list view without opening a modal.